JurajMarcin/qemu/docs/devel/reset.rst

   value on each cold reset, such as RNG seed information, and which they must not reinitialize on a snapshot-load reset.

+``RESET_TYPE_WAKEUP``
+  This type is called for a reset when the system is being woken-up from a suspended state using the ``qemu_system_wakeup()`` function.
+If the machine needs to reset its devices in its ``MachineClass::wakeup()`` method, this reset type should be used, so devices can differentiate system wake-up from other reset types.
+For example, a virtio-mem device must not unplug its memory during wake-up as that would clear the guest RAM.

 Devices which implement reset methods must treat any unknown ``ResetType`` as equivalent to ``RESET_TYPE_COLD``; this will reduce the amount of existing code we need to change if we add more types in future.